jcmoraisjr/haproxy-ingress/docs/content/en/docs/examples/blue-green.md

 This example demonstrates how to configure
 [blue/green deployment](https://www.martinfowler.com/bliki/BlueGreenDeployment.html)
-on HAProxy Ingress controller, in order to route requests based on distict weight on deployment groups as well as selecting a group based on http header or cookie value.
+on HAProxy Ingress controller, in order to route requests based on distinct weight on deployment groups as well as selecting a group based on http header or cookie value.

 ## Prerequisites